IRB - Frequently Asked Questions

-Harding's IRB is made up of nine members, appointed by Dr. Burks, and has the authority to approve, require modifications, or disapprove research.
+Harding's IRB is made up of eight members, appointed by the University president, and has the authority to approve, require modifications, or disapprove research.

 The purpose of the IRB is to assure, both in advance and periodically, that adequate steps are taken to protect the rights and welfare of humans participating as subjects in research.

-The nine members of the IRB review research protocols and related materials (e.g., informed consent documents) to ensure protection of the rights and welfare of human subjects.
+The eight members of the IRB review research protocols and related materials (e.g., informed consent documents) to ensure protection of the rights and welfare of human subjects.